GSA-TTS/identity-handbook/_articles/appdev-deploy.md

    aws-vault exec prod-power -- ./bin/asg-recycle prod idp
    ```

-1. In production, it's important to remember to still scale out old IdP instances.
+1. In production, it's important to remember to still scale in old IdP instances.
 You must **wait at least 15 minutes**, then run:

     ```bash
     aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod ALL